MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupgetinfdriverstorelocationa.md

 </ol>
 <div class="alert"><b>Note</b>  <b>SetupGetInfDriverStoreLocation</b> does not process the contents of the INF file that is specified in <i>FileName</i>.
 You cannot use this function to perform a content-specific search for an INF file in the driver store.</div>
 <div> </div>
-Call the <a href="https://msdn.microsoft.com/0379f8f4-9761-4216-b4d5-5752b6dc33a5">SetupGetInfPublishedName</a> function to retrieve the fully qualified file name of an <a href="https://msdn.microsoft.com/library/Ff549520(v=VS.85).aspx">INF file</a> in the system INF file directory that corresponds to a specified INF file in the system INF file directory or a specified file in the driver store.
+Call the <a href="https://msdn.microsoft.com/0379f8f4-9761-4216-b4d5-5752b6dc33a5">SetupGetInfPublishedName</a> function to retrieve the fully qualified file name of an <a href="devinst.overview_of_inf_files">INF file</a> in the system INF file directory that corresponds to a specified INF file in the system INF file directory or a specified file in the driver store.